Odia Mitha, also referred to as Odia Sweets, are a perfect blend of traditional desserts that are primarily baked or steamed to achieve perfection.

 4. Rasabali

 Then, they soak the fried Chhena in sweetened and thickened milk.
-Like other Odia sweets, the milk to soak the Chenna sometimes also has cardamoms.
+Like other Odia sweets, the milk to soak the Chenna is skimmed with cardamoms.

 5. Chhena Gaja

 Sounding similar to the previous sweets, Chenna Jhili has differences in terms of the ingredients and shape.
 Though there are many variations, the general ingredients for this Odia sweets are Chhenna, Ghee, sugar, cardamom, and wheat flour.
-The dough shape is a long strip, that the cooks usually twist into a spiral ball before frying.
+The dough shape is fried in a spiral flat ball shape.

 7. khira sagara